 - Identifying, Responding, and Reporting Abuse - This training provides in-depth information on the responsibilities of a Mandated Reporter.
 The requirements often confuses reporters, and all too often, incidences of child abuse or neglect go unreported.
 Participants will learn what needs to be reported, how to report, and who to report to as well as gain a better understanding of what happens after Mandated Reporter does his/her part.

 - Maintaining Your Own Self-Care - Self-care is an essential survival skill for all human beings but especially those working in challenging situations.
 Self-care refers to “activities and practices that we can engage in on a regular basis to reduce stress and maintain and enhance our short- and longer-term health and well-being.”
 In this session, we’ll consider self-care techniques and strategies for integrating these practices into our daily lives.
 We’ll address the concern of compassion fatigue and consider how to best realign our practices when needed.
 Self-care is necessary for effectiveness and success in honoring your professional and personal commitments.
+Watch Video!

 - Early Childhood Mental Health - We'll review risk factors and protective that influence overall development and presence of mental health difficulties.
 We'll explore warning signs and common diagnoses.
 Discover how early childhood professionals can support the healthy social emotional development of children and learn intervention strategies that address the varying mental health needs of children.
 We'll also introduce the ACES study with background information on the effects of trauma.